columbia-digital-literacy/lessons-learned-2/mobile-app-development.md

 * [Titanium Appcelerator](http://www.appcelerator.com) and [Xamarin](http://xamarin.com),
 * Native application.

+The first two are open-source frameworks that allows developers to create mobile apps using standardized web APIs and common techologies such as HTML, CSS, and JavaScript, that can work of different platforms.
+The third instead are apps specifically developed for one platform (iOS, Android, Windows, ...) and don't work anywhere else.
 Each of these approaches has advantages and disadvantes.
 I would ask myself two major questions before deciding which is the right one for the app I'm developing: